trou/IDArling/README.md

 ### Client-side

+IDA 7.4 with IDA Python 3 is supported.

 Install the IDArling client into the IDA plugins folder.

 - Copy `idarling_plugin.py` and the `idarling` folder to the IDA plugins folder.